Variable#

 and up

 the activity level remains unchanged.
-A solve statement will project the activity level within
+A solve will project the activity level within

 the active bounds.
 Fixed variables can subsequently be freed by changing the lower and upper